UNCLASSIFIED (U)

 4 FAH-2 H-312.2 Control of Deposit Tickets (Form SF-215)

 a.
-Deposit tickets must be distributed by the USDO or his or her designee.
+Deposit tickets must be distributed by the USDO or their designee.
 For posts that make their own deposits into an international Treasury general account (ITGA), deposit tickets are distributed to them by the USDO and recorded as having been issued to that post.

 b.
 Blocks 2, 3, 4, and 5 and memorandum copy of the deposit ticket must be typed or printed clearly.
 The unique six digit preprinted number must not be altered and must be entered only once in the financial management system exactly as printed.